SOS CHILDREN’S VILLAGES

 360 degrees of channeling aid through modern technology

-The VR charity app uses a curved user interface.
+The application was designed for Google Cardboard devices, as well as Android and iOS smartphones.
+It uses a curved user interface.
+The interface was created in 3D technology, and 360 video technology was used to shoot the videos.
 The app was developed using the Unity engine.
-The interface was created in 3D technology, and 360 video technology was used to shoot the videos.